shshen-closer/TOP1-for-task-2-in-the-NeurIPS-2020-Education-Challenge/README.md

 question_meata_change.py: reindex the knowledge tags (knowledge concepts)

-answer_meta_change.py: change time to the form of continuous integers timestamp.
+answer_meta_change.py: change time to the form of continuous integers timestamp

 task_12_change.py: add two new columns, timestamp and quizid, to the traning data